-20. We apply the concept of materiality in planning and performing the audit.
+19. We apply the concept of materiality in planning and performing the audit.
 It is used in evaluating the effect of identified misstatements on the audit, and of any uncorrected misstatements, on the financial statements and in forming our opinions in the independent auditor's report.

-21. We calculate materiality at different levels as described below.
-The calculated materiality values for NHS Forth Valley are set out in Exhibit 3.
+20. The materiality values for NHS Forth Valley are set out in Exhibit 3.